ZuherKhalaf/Software-Engineering/design-patterns/creational/Singleton/README.md

-# Singleton Design Pattern Implementation
+## Singleton Design Pattern

-This repository demonstrates the **Singleton Pattern**, a creational design pattern that ensures a class has only one instance and provides a global point of access to it.
+## Intent

-## About the Project
+A creational design pattern that ensures a class has only one instance and provides a global point of access to it.

-- **Goal**: Showcase how to implement and use the Singleton Pattern in a thread-safe and efficient way.
+## Motivation
-- **Implementation**: Includes examples of lazy initialization, eager initialization, and thread-safe singleton implementations.
+This pattern is particularly useful in scenarios like managing configurations, logging, caching or database connections, where a single share resource is necessary to coordinate actions across the system.

-## Repository Contents
+## Applicability
-- **Core Code**: Java implementation of the Singleton Pattern.
+Use the Singleton pattern when
-- **Examples**: Use cases demonstrating global access to a single instance.
+- there must be exactly one instance of a class.
-- **Documentation**: Explanation of different approaches and their trade-offs.
+- the sole instance allows to be extended through subclassing, enabling clients to utilize the extended version without altering their existing code.

-## How to Use
+## Structure
 1. Clone the repository:
    ```bash
    git clone https://github.com/your-username/singleton-pattern.git